actualizado

 Alojamiento

-You’ll be staying in the kominka itself — a traditional Japanese farmhouse that’s well cared for and full of character and history.
-As the project is still in its early stages (and renovation hasn’t fully started yet), some areas may be a bit rough around the edges or under renovation from time to time.
-I’ll do my best to make your stay as comfortable as possible, and I’d really appreciate it if you could also enjoy that “in-progress” side of the experience.
+You’ll be staying in the kominka itself — a traditional Japanese farmhouse full of history and character.
+As the project is still in its early stages and the renovation has not fully started yet, some parts of the house may at times feel a little rough around the edges or be mid-improvement.
+I’ll do my best to make your stay as comfortable as possible, and I hope you’ll be able to enjoy that slightly imperfect, in-progress side of the experience too.
 You’ll have your own private room.

 • A temporary kitchen (I’m planning to install a new kitchen area in May)

-• One proper bathroom, shared with up to two others (I’m hoping to add a second bathroom later this year)
+• One shared bathroom, used by up to two other people (I’m hoping to add a second bathroom later this year)

-Meals: Basic plant-based ingredients will be provided, and you’re welcome to cook for yourself.
+Basic plant-based ingredients will be provided, and you’re welcome to cook for yourself.
 We can also cook together now and then if you’d like.
-If you need dairy, feel free to bring your own.
-That said, as I’m vegan and live a plant-based lifestyle, I kindly ask that no meat or fish be cooked on the premises.
+If you eat dairy, feel free to bring your own.
+As I’m vegan and live a plant-based lifestyle, I kindly ask that no meat or fish be cooked on the premises.

 We’re a non-smoking household.
-Cleanliness and tidiness are really appreciated — especially as we’ll be sharing the space while the project is still taking shape.
+Cleanliness and tidiness are greatly appreciated, especially as we’ll be sharing the space while the project is still evolving.

 • Algo más...